18 Career Overall Rank

 In a series of videos made with Gary Hillberg in New York (now her part-time home), Moffatt edits together short snippets from Hollywood films to create a fast-paced, pressure-cooker of emotion and action.
 In Lip 1999 black women servants ‘give lip’ to their so-called superiors.
 Artist 2000 explores the act of creation while Love 2003, features the Hollywood romance, over and over, from go to woe.
 Repeated moments of high drama and impending disaster in Doomed 2007, amuse and startle us, but also somewhat worryingly reflect the mundanity that inures us to events in the nightly television news.
 Such repetitive gestures subvert our tendency to ‘suspend disbelief’ and draws awareness to underlying cultural perspectives, while glancing humour and brief moments of seeming recognition hold our fascination.
 After the Sydney Olympic Games 2000, Moffatt threaded her way through miles of footage to pick up the experience of athletes who came in just below the line of medal winning and intense public adulation.
 This was the subject of her psychologically intriguing photo-series Fourth 2001.
 Moffatt’s more recent work embraces the era of digital technology with a heavy though playful reliance on computerized manipulation of the image.
 Adventure Series 2004, plays with the slick, dramatic scenarios of the 1970’s comic strip.
 Her move towards portraiture is heralded in Being Under the Sign of Scorpio 2005, where she enacts forty photo-portraits of acclaimed women.
 This exhibition gives expression to Moffatt as performance artist, using her own body to act/speak on life and individuality.
 'Every piece I have ever made, be it film or photograph,' Moffatt says, 'is in some way autobiographical.
 Each work depicts a mood or current obsession' (cited in Summerhayes 2007).

 Since her first solo show in Sydney in 1989, Moffatt has proved herself an articulate and communicative artist, willing to share her thoughts and creative processes.
 Her works have been shown widely in solo exhibitions and international art events throughout Europe, the USA and Australasia since 1995.
+Moffatt had the honour of representing Australia in the 2017 Venice Biennale, where her work was lauded as a roaring success.

 Alongside her almost yearly exhibitions in major museums and galleries around the world, she engages in an ongoing dialogue with her now international audience.
-Her celebrity status has been the inspiration behind her most recent ‘paparazzi-style’ exploration of portraiture in photo-series The Beautiful Human Face 2007.
+Her celebrity status has been the inspiration behind her ‘paparazzi-style’ exploration of portraiture in photo-series The Beautiful Human Face 2007.
 Moffatt captures family and friends at their greatest moments of power, energy and excitement.
 'These portraits are in a way a mirror of myself, because the gleam in the eye you see here is my gleam, reflected back to me' Moffatt says (www.roslynoxley9.com).
 To her long list of honours and prizes, Moffatt has recently added the Infinity Award (2007) from the International Centre of Photography in New York for her outstanding contribution to the field.

 Summerhayes, Catherine.
 2007.
 The Moving Images of Tracey Moffatt.
 Milan.
 Charta.